Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 This view enables you to conveniently copy the join code so that you can share it with your colleagues, or test in a second window project (see [Testing Locally](../tutorials/testing/testing_locally.md)).

 :::note
 This integration is only available in the editor.
 You can't use it in a build.
-You may however use the following functions from the NetworkManager in a build, if they suit your needs: `NetworkManager.StartServerWithRelay`, `NetworkManager.StartClientWithRelay` and `NetworkManager.StartHostWithRelay`.
+You may however use the Code Snippets at the end of this page.
 They are built on the Unity Transport Package.
 For more advanced use-cases, please check the [Relay documentation](https://docs.unity.com/relay/en/manual/connection-data)

 :::